-OVERVIEW: Western States Arts Federation is the regional arts organization tasked with creating and promoting arts opportunities in that region.
-Its grants focus on supporting presenting organizations by financially incentivizing the opportunity for music, dance, theater, literary and visual arts projects and programs to head west.
+OVERVIEW: Western States Arts Federation is a regional arts organization that seeks to create and promote arts opportunities in that region.
+Its grants support presenting organizations by financially incentivizing the opportunity for music, dance, theater, literary and visual arts projects and programs to head west.

 IP TAKE: The name Western States Arts Federation is only somewhat accurate.
 Its grants primarily go to presenting organizations, and those must be out west.
-But in terms of the artists who can occupy those presenting venues and benefit from that grant?
-Those individuals and groups can come from anywhere in the country—and music is at the forefront.
+But the artists who can occupy those presenting venues and benefit from that grant can come from anywhere in the country.
+Music is a priority.

-For its music grants, this all relates to the federation’s TourWest program, which subsidizes presenting groups to showcase out of state musical performers (as well as those in the theater, dance, and literary realms).
-It’s a subsidy because the program pays for up to 50 percent of the musicians’ fees, up to $2,500.
+The federation’s TourWest program subsidizes presenting groups showcasing out of state musical performers (as well as those in the theater, dance, and literary realms).
+It is a subsidy because the program pays for up to 50 percent of the musicians’ fees, up to $2,500.

-Strong applicants will have a solid history of successfully bringing performers to its venue, and will have a well-articulated plan, including a collaboration with other presenting organizations in the region—meaning that the time and costs for those traveling musicians will amount to maximum performance and exposure.
+Strong applicants will have a solid history of successfully bringing performers to its venue and will have a well-articulated plan that includes collaboration with other presenting organizations in the region—meaning that the time and costs for those traveling musicians will amount to maximum performance and exposure.

 In addition to a minimum of one public performance, the TourWest program also requires that the music group being presented engage in an outreach activity.
 Examples of these include lectures, demonstrations, master classes, or in-school educational activities that engage students with the musicians.

 Part of the reason this outreach component is mandatory is because Western States Arts Federation views engagement with “underserved and/or culturally diverse” audiences as important criteria.
-Be mindful of this as you pitch the music project you wish to present.
+Grantseekers should be mindful of this in their music project application.

-TourWest applications are an online process, and due at the beginning of April each year for tours starting the following September.
+TourWest applications are online and are due at the beginning of April each year for tours starting the following September.